A newly divorced empty nester stands poised to start her next chapter. And then she gets a Stage 4 cancer diagnosis and six months to live.

-Kate Rice’s life looks pretty good.
+Kate Rice’s old life looked pretty good.
 Triplex apartment with yard in New York City’s Upper West Side.
 Lake house.
 Two beautiful kids.
-A successful husband.
+A successful husband who kept most of his hair.
 The proverbial dog.
-A job taking her all over the world.
-Volunteer work, parties, Broadway theater.
-Surfing off the coast of Mexico.
-Skiing the Rockies--she's an ex ski bum.
-Taking her family all over the U.S., Europe, Central and South America.
+Globetrotting jobs.

 But behind her cheery facade, she hides a secret.
 A secret that almost kills her.

-She abandons her seemingly safe—but actually deadly—seat in the audience.
-She steps into the spotlight singing rock ’n roll in a legendary club in Greenwich Village, doing stand-up comedy in basement clubs on the Lower East Side.
-And when she gets that deadly diagnosis, she leaves New York in the dust, finding her cure in science, in the mountains she loves and finally, within herself.
+When her world blows up in a firestorm, she abandons her seat in the audience and steps into the spotlight singing rock ’n roll in a legendary club in Greenwich Village.
+And when she gets that deadly diagnosis, she leaves New York in the dust, finding her cure in science, in love of friends and family, the grandeur of the mountains, and ultimately, within herself.